 • Dangerous driving/ driving without due care and attention

-Our motoring team includes experts in their field, who each have the legal know-how you need to get the best possible outcome for your case.
+Our motoring offence solicitors are experts in their field, who each have the legal know-how you need to get the best possible outcome for your case.
 Heading up the team is Partner, Kevin McGrath supported by Partners, Andrew Oldroyd, Neil O’Driscoll and Mike Kimberley.

 Road traffic law is a growing area, generating a substantial case load in the Magistrate's Court.